 - 3 Pit Complexes included within the development, 2 Permanent (Main & Karting Pits), 1 Temporary (Secondary Pits)

-- Direction of travel not mentioned, likely to be Clockwise
+- Direction of travel not mentioned, believed to be Clockwise

 Ground Breaking Ceremony & Piling Work

-On the 13th of July 2010, the groundbreaking ceremony was held at Aviation Park Road, with invited guests treated to a drifting event.
-Following the groundbreaking ceremony, SGChangi announced it would begin construction in August of that year.
+On the 13th of July 2010, the groundbreaking ceremony was held at Aviation Park Road.
+As part of the event, a drift race was held.
+Following the ceremony, SGChangi announced construction would begin in August of that year.